tomcam/appscripting/docs/onopen.md

 * Return to the [Sheets page](https://docs.google.com/spreadsheets/u/0/) and choose the spreadsheet you just created.

-After a few seconds, you'll see the message you created in a modal dialog that you can dismiss with the **OK** button it provides.
+Opening the sheet eventually results in the `onOpen()` function being triggered.
+After a few seconds, you'll see your masterpiece come to live.
+The message you created appears in a modal dialog that you can dismiss with the **OK** button it provides.

 ![Image of the Google Apps Script ui.alert](./assets/img/google-apps-script-ui-alert.png)